neondatabase/website/content/changelog/2022-10-04-console-release/index.md

 ### What's new

 - UI: Added social authentication for Hasura, enabling users to sign in using using social networking services supported by Hasura.
-- Control Plane: Improved performance of project creation.
+- Improved Neon project creation performance.

 ### Bug fixes